 Easy to use web application security scanners will have a better return on investment because you do not have to hire specialists, or train team members to use them.

 The next factor used in comparing web application security scanner is which of the scanners can identify the most vulnerabilities, which of course are not false positives.
 I have seen vulnerability scanners identified hundreds of vulnerabilities on a website, but more than 70% of them were false positives.

 If a scanner reports a lot of false positives, developers, QA people and security professionals will spend more time verifying the findings rather than focusing on remediations, hence try to avoid it.
 For more more information about false positives and their negative effect on web application security refer to the article The Problem of False Positives in Web Application Security and How to Tackle Them.

-If each test takes around 2 minutes to complete, and if all works smoothly such test would take around 12 days should the penetration tester work 24 hours a day.
+If each test takes around 2 minutes to complete, and if all works smoothly such a test would take around 12 days should the penetration tester work 24 hours a day.
 And this is just about the visible parameters.
 And what about the under the hood parameters?

 Typically there is much more going on in a web application hidden under the hood rather than what can be seen.
 Therefore it is difficult for a penetration tester to rapidly identify all attack surfaces of a web application, while an automated web application security scanner can do the same test and identify all "invisible" parameters in around 2 or 3 hours.